-Every successful movie franchise is almost inevitably followed by a video game franchise, but Star Wars is in a whole other league.
-The classic movie series, which is now almost half a century old, is accompanied by over a dozen video game franchises – yes, not over a dozen games, but entire franchises, along with numerous standalone titles.
+A video game franchise usually follows every successful movie franchise, but Star Wars is in a whole other league.
+The classic movie series, which is now almost half a century old, is accompanied by over a dozen video game franchises, along with numerous standalone titles.

 Star Wars Knights of the Old Republic